How To Control Cherry Shrimp Population?

 Where Can You Sell The Cherry Shrimps?

-There are many places you can sell the cherry shrimps such as:
+There are many places where you can sell cherry shrimps, such as:

-• The most popular and common place is to sell them through craigslist.
-I have done with and so did thousands of other shrimp keepers
+• The most popular and common place is to sell them through Craigslist.

 • You can also sell the shrimps to your neighbor shrimp keeper (if there is any).